 Attendance - We pride ourselves as a Virtual School that the attendance of all CIC is consistently above national since 2018.
 Even during the COVID-19 pandemic, our CIC attendance was in the top quartile nationally.
 Research demonstrates that better outcomes are produced when attendance is above 95%.
-Attendance reports are run weekly, and any anomalies are followed up with schools via the Senior Education Adviser.
+Attendance reports are run weekly, and any anomalies are followed up with schools.

-Attendance must be reported to the Virtual School regularly - schools are to utilise the Telford and Wrekin School Portal to record attendance daily or at least weekly.
-If you require a user to be set up with an account access rights, please provide kerriann.hughes@telford.gov.uk with a name and work email address.
+Attendance must be reported to the Virtual School regularly - schools are to utilise the Synergy Schools' Portal to record attendance daily or at least weekly.
+If you require a user to be set up with an account access rights, please provide virtualschool@telford.gov.uk with a name and work email address.